4-Week TEFL Course in Manuel Antonio, Costa Rica

 Before the course

-Our partner centre will meet you at the airport (or bus station) and take you to your accommodation.
-Then your TEFL trainer will see you on the first morning of the course, ready to start!
+You’ll be met on arrival (either at the airport or bus station) and taken to your accommodation.
+Then it’s straight into the course – your trainer will meet you on the first morning to get things started.

 Day to day on the course